JerryTom121/what-will-you-publish-next/README.md

 You can also instantiate your own LSTM instance from the LSTM class in lstm.py, this will give you access to the sampled data and the underlying probabilities - the script just prints the data on the terminal.

+# Fine print
+what-will-you-publish-next is joint work of [Malte, Ann, and Franz from the University of Mainz](http://wi.bwl.uni-mainz.de).
+We hope you like it, let us know if you have comments, or find any bugs.

+*Note*: This software is provided "as is", without any warranties.
+It may frighten innocent kittens, cause your cellphone to explode, or provoke other horrible events that we can't forsee.
+We hope it is fun, nevertheless.